portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

           - uncefact:cefactUNId
           - rdfs:comment
           - uncefact:cefactBusinessProcess
-          -
-- Property (Primary entity) like consignment.consignor
-- Attributes like: domain or range
-- In UN/CEFACT class (Primary entity) and properties belong to a class.
-- In a RDM can be defined several versions of the same class intended for use in different contexts.

 ### Datasets
 - Datasets are collections of structured metadata
-- There are a set of statements about things, where each statement consists of an element ("attribute") of the entity and a "value" for that element.
+- There are sets of statements about things, where each statement consists of an element ("attribute") of the entity and a "value" for that element.
 ### Data dictionaries
 - Data dictionaries store and communicate metadata about data in a database, a system, or data used by applications.
 Data dictionary contents can vary but typically include some or all of the following:
   - A listing of data objects (names and definitions)